News & Insights

 The Uncle Gordon Rule: A Mental Model for Growth and Operational Spend

-A simple heuristic for thinking about when to invest in growth and when to hold back — named after a fictional but familiar figure every business owner has met.
+A simple heuristic for when to invest in growth and when to hold back — named after a fictional but familiar figure every business owner has met.

 Firm